What are Information Analysis Centers Basic Centers of Operation?

 - Verify and/or validate results of earlier experimentation as reported in scientific and technical literature

-- Develop new methods for collecting, analyzing, or disseminating STI required by DOD components to assess technology, systems, or military operations
+- Develop new methods for collecting, analyzing, or disseminating STI required by DoD components to assess technology, systems, or military operations

 - Develop alternative methods of collecting, analyzing, or disseminating STI to replace or enhance current practices

-- Perform experiments or otherwise undertake original research to fill in gaps in the DOD or Government-knowledge base when doing so is the most cost-efficient or cost-effective method, or when use of a DOD IAC minimizes the likelihood for institutional or financial conflicts of interest.
+- Perform experiments or otherwise undertake original research to fill in gaps in the DoD or government-knowledge base when doing so is the most cost-efficient or cost-effective method, or when use of a DoD IAC minimizes the likelihood for institutional or financial conflicts of interest.

-If you have a mission for DoD, you have a partner in the IACs.
-Simply contact the IAC that focuses on your area of interest – we’ll start on your first question today.
-The first four hours are free, every time.
-For more in-depth requirements, customers may seek IAC support by funding a Technical Area Task (TAT).
+Contact the IAC that focuses on your area of interest to start on your first question today.
+The first four hours are free.

-1. Prepare a Statement of Work (SOW)
+1. Prepare a Performance Work Statement (PWS)

 The IAC can work closely with the customer on technical matters.
-IACs, as a pre-competed contract, may assist customers in defining the requirement and documenting it in the form of a SOW.
+IACs, as a pre-competed contract, may assist customers in defining the requirement and documenting it in the form of a PWS.
 However, IACs may not work preliminary agreements on price-related elements; customers should prepare independent cost estimates associated with their requirements.
-Once the IAC and customer have agreed on the SOW, it is reviewed by the Contracting Officer's Representative (COR), the IAC Program Management Office, and the Contracting Officer to ensure it meets the scope and constraints of the IAC contract.
+Once the IAC and customer have agreed on the PWS, it is reviewed by the Contracting Officer's Representative (COR), the IAC Program Management Office, and the Contracting Officer to ensure it meets the scope and constraints of the IAC contract.